 PSPL was the trustee of VPST which the Fund was a significant unit holder.
-The Directors of the Fund's trustee, VSPL, are paid separately for their directorship in PSPL by VSPL.
+The Directors of the Fund's trustee, VSPL, are paid for their directorship in PSPL by VSPL as part of their VSPL directors fee.

 24. Insurance